gauthamramesh3110/blowfish-aim-adult/docs/experiment-results.md

 numbers is individually quieter, and a wide interval reads enough of them for that to dominate.

-**The sign flip is the substantive result.** A mechanism that were uniformly noisier would lose at every width; one uniformly better would win at every width.
-Neither happens in any of the 140 cells of the grid.
+**The sign flip is the substantive result.** A mechanism that was uniformly noisier would lose at every width; one uniformly better would win at every width.
+Neither describes any of the 30 curves in the grid: in all 30 the narrowest band is the transform's worst, and in 28 the widest beats it.
 Error is being *moved* from wide queries to narrow ones, which is what a threshold policy is built to do.

 ### 7.2 The relaxation is worth something, and only bounded DP can spend it